💚 Greeeeeeeeeeeeeen! 💚

 In cooking, baking and beverages, ssuk contributes its turquoise-green color (when used as powder) and additionally stringy texture (when used fresh) to the respective food item.
 Typical for ssuk is its distinct herbal scent, for which it is being cherished by most Koreans.
 When ssuk is eaten raw or in large amounts, however, its bitter taste may be perceived most prominently.

-Furthermore, ssuk is ascribed positive effects on the health – especially beneficial to women.
-To provide an example, in Korea, tea from dried mugwort leaves is supposed to strengthen and warm the body from the inside.
-(But since I am no expert in traditional herbal medicine, I do not feel qualified to explain this phenomenon.)
-In correspondence with its medicinal properties, mugwort is generally quite significant in Traditional Chinese Medicine – moxibustion is a common application of mugwort, which even people outside the East Asian culture sphere may have heard of already.
+Furthermore, ssuk is ascribed positive effects on the health, in particular, women’s health. ♀️ To provide an example, in Korea, tea from dried mugwort leaves is supposed to strengthen and warm the body from the inside.
+[But since I am no expert in traditional herbal medicine, I do not feel qualified to explain this phenomenon.]
+In correspondence with its medicinal properties, mugwort is generally quite significant in Traditional Chinese Medicine: Moxibustion may be a common example for the application of mugwort, which even people outside the East Asian culture sphere may have heard of already.

-In conclusion, Korean cuisine exhibits a wide arrange of natural food colorants. 🌶🎃🌿🍵🍠🍓 But beside color, they also endow the food with their specific aroma, which may be appealing to some but repulsive to others.
+In conclusion, Korean cuisine exhibits a wide range of natural food colorants. 🌶🎃🌿🍵🍠🍓 Besides dyeing food, they endow the food with their characteristic aroma, which may be appealing to some but repulsive to others.
 While each plant has a distinct flavor, common to most green food dyes is the typical “scent of green” which Koreans call putne (풋내).

-In the given cases of green tea and mugwort, for example, many children dislike them for their bitter taste.
-Mugwort’s strong herbal scent may also be associated with [bad childhood memories of] “healthy foods” that were forced down for the sake of well-being. 🤒💊 (Comparable perhaps to Westerners drinking herbal teas from chamomile or fennel.)
+In the case of green tea and mugwort, however, many children dislike their bitter taste.
+Mugwort’s strong herbal scent may also be associated with [bad childhood memories of] “healthy foods” that were forced down for the sake of health. 🤒💊 (Comparable perhaps to Westerners drinking herbal teas like chamomile and fennel.)
 Other people, however, enjoy the distinct aroma and choose it over plain options.
 [Me included! 🤚]

-Either way, I urge you to be brave and at least give it a try.
+Either way, I urge you to be brave and at least give green food a try.
 It is best decide for yourself, whether you may grow to like it or whether you prefer the pure, mild taste of white rice and vanilla ice cream. 🍚🍦

 Additional notes by the author: